Boki136/footlook/README.md

 # **UX**

 The website is designed with simplicity & effectiveness in mind, allowing users to quickly preview desired products and checkout within minutes.
 All product content is clearley structured and very thorough.
 Design is very clear and consistent which helps the user to navigate through the website with ease.
-Upon each user action, system either informs them or asks for the premission (deleting product off the basket/checkout.
+Upon each user action, system either informs them or asks for the premission (deleting product from the basket/checkout.
 Adding to basket etc.)

 # **Research and Analysis Phase**